Get insider access

 Beyerdynamic MMX 300 (2nd Generation)

 The Beyerdynamic MMX 300 (2nd Generation) and Audeze Maxwell Wireless are both manufactured with audio enthusiasts in mind, with great sounding mics and not particularly impressive noise isolation, but they have key differences.
 You can only use the Beyerdynamic wired, and their mic is permanently affixed.
-They sound neutral and bright and feel more comfortable because they weigh less, given that they lack batteries and use dynamic drivers.
+They feel more comfortable because they weigh less, given that they lack batteries, and use dynamic drivers.
 In contrast, the Audeze work wirelessly and wired, with a detachable mic.
-They sound more neutral with slightly less rumble in the bass.
 Their planar drivers add heft to the overall headphones as well.

 Logitech G PRO X 2 LIGHTSPEED Wireless

 The Audeze Maxwell Wireless are slightly better gaming headphones than the Logitech G PRO X 2 LIGHTSPEED Wireless.
 While both headsets have a premium, well-built design, the Audeze come in console-specific variants to suit your needs.
-They have a more neutral sound profile, which some users may prefer, their overall microphone performance is better, and they support multi-device pairing, which is handy if you want to game from your console and receive audio from your smartphone simultaneously.
+Their overall microphone performance is also better, and they support multi-device pairing, which is handy if you want to game from your console and receive audio from your smartphone simultaneously.
 If you want to use the headphones more casually, they also support higher audio-quality Bluetooth codecs like LC3, LC3+, and LDAC.
 However, the Logitech are more comfortable, and their app offers more customization features.

 + Show more